berndporr/Flac2Raw/README.md

 This Android package converts a flac file to a raw file.
 The output format is 16 bit / little endian without any header.
 Just raw audio.
 Supported sampling rates are 8kHz, 44.1kHz and 48kHz.

-It uses the C high performance audio stack of Android so is as fast as it can write to the internal memory.
+It uses the C high performance audio stack of Android so the only limiting factor is the writing speed of the memory card.

 ## Usage